 It was during the 1860s that Lord Redesdale travelled intensively throughout Asia where he was influenced by the landscapes in China & Japan becoming fascinated by the plants that he discovered growing there.

 Upon inheriting the Batsford estate, Lord Redesdale demolished the existing Georgian house & began to build a new home (not open to the public) along with many of the estate houses, eventually turning his attentions to the gardens.
+His plantings included a stunning collection of magnolia and our Japanese flowering cherries, which are now part of the arboretum’s seasonal display and a key attraction, showcasing the historical significance of his contributions.

 Drastic changes began to take place around the turn of the century when Lord Redesdale destroyed much of the original design & began to created a “wild” garden of natural planting, inspired by his earlier travels.

 He combined his ideas on conventional park lands with a garden landscape & some of the major trees still standing today at Batsford were his original plantings along with one of Britain’s best collections of bamboo.
+The bamboos spread across the arboretum, showcasing the expansive and diverse plant collection that makes Batsford unique.

 Lord Redesdale, died in 1916 & the Batsford estate was passed to his son, David, father of the famous Mitford girls.
 Nancy Mitford based some of her novel “Love in a cold climate” on her time at Batsford.